martinqt/GitExtensionsDoc/source/branches.rst

 .. image:: /images/refactor_branch.png

 Creating branches in Git requires only 41 bytes of space in the repository.
-Creating a new branch is very easy and is very fast.
+Creating a new branch is very easy and fast.
 The complete work flow of Git is optimized for branching and merging.

 Orphan branches
 ^^^^^^^^^^^^^^^